petrkeil/spasm/readme.md

 # spasm - **Sp**ecies **as**sociation **m**etrics for various data types

-*Petr Keil*

-This package contains code for several species association metrics and analyses that I used in paper "Measurement and analysis of interspecific spatial associations as a facet of biodiversity" by *Petr Keil, Thorsten Wiegand, Aniko B. Toth, Daniel J. McGlinn & Jonathan M. Chase*. **Please cite this paper if you use the package.**
+This package contains code for several species association metrics and analyses that I used in paper "Measurement and analysis of interspecific spatial associations as a facet of biodiversity" by *Petr Keil, Thorsten Wiegand, Aniko B. Toth, Daniel J. McGlinn & Jonathan M. Chase*.

 ## This is not a regular R package